SSrustworthy/DLRML-docs/docs/explore/Disneyland/Main Street U.S.A/Plaza_Inn_Minnie_and_Friends_Breakfast_in_the_Park_v_2.md

 **Land(s)**: Main Street, U.S.A.

-**Loop Total Length**: 50:04.705
+**Loop Total Length**: 00:50:04.705

 This loop plays in the Plaza Inn seating area for Minnie and Friends Breakfast in the Park.
 Tracklist compiled by SSrustworthy based on a reference recording from 2025.
 This is likely a newer (2020) iteration of the previous loop that omits any references to “Zip-a-Dee-Doo-Dah”.
+See Mousebits, [https://forums.mousebits.com/threads/plaza-inn-minnie-and-friends-breakfast-in-the-park-v-2.11141/](https://forums.mousebits.com/threads/plaza-inn-minnie-and-friends-breakfast-in-the-park-v-2.11141/) (2025).

 ## Tracklist